tuckeryazdani/tuckeryazdani.github.io/about.md

 <body>
   <h2>Introduction</h2>
   <div>
   I am a first year masters student at Kennesaw State University studying computer science with a concentration in artifical intelligence.
+I studied mathematics with a concentration with statistics for my undergraduate degree.
   </div>

   <div>